 1. Catch that first spectacular ocean sunrise

 If your little ones regularly start running around at the crack of dawn, pack ‘em up for a morning they won’t forget.
 Thanks to the protections of Cape Hatteras National Seashore, the Outer Banks have no high-rise condos or other overly disruptive development, so you can easily find a quiet strip of beach and watch night give way to day all by yourselves.

 This is the easternmost point in the state, so be prepared for sunlight a bit earlier than you’re used to.
 As the sky lightens, it’ll also get louder — the area is home to some 400 species of birds.
 They don’t seem to mind the chilly winds of dawn, but you might want to pack sweatshirts and a few blankets (or better yet, bring one big blanket and huddle under it together).

 After the sun’s risen well above the water’s edge, fuel up for the day at one of several iconic OBX breakfast spots.
-Duck Donuts serves up hot doughnuts made to order, Barrier Island Bagels makes their dough fresh each morning, and Stack ‘Em High Pancakes lives up to its name with piles of flapjacks so tall they’ll remind you of the Cape Hatteras Lighthouse.
+Duck Donuts serves up hot doughnuts made to order and Stack ‘Em High Pancakes lives up to its name with piles of flapjacks so tall they’ll remind you of the Cape Hatteras Lighthouse.

 2. Enjoy the beach by surf, wind, and sky